How to Help and Support Brothers and Sisters in Christ: 3 Principles

 To take a recent example, the husband of Sister Zhang from our church had an affair and her life became very painful, and her heart was no longer present during gatherings.
 When I saw Sister Zhang feeling negative and weak, pained and upset, I felt bad too, and I went to her home many times to help and support her.
 After some time, however, her negative and weak state was still no better, and I began to become prejudiced against her.
 I thought: “I’ve tried to help you so many times, so how can you still be so negative?”
 Whenever I tried to help her after that, my tone became hard, and I wanted her to act according to the standards I demanded of her.
 In the end, not only were her difficulties not resolved, but she stopped wanting to speak with me anymore, and I felt darkness and distress in my heart.
 At that point, I went before God to seek and pray, and I read these words of God: “God uses His words, His truth and His life to continuously provide for man, to support man.
-When man is weak, when man is feeling down, God certainly does not speak harshly, saying: ‘Do not feel down.
-What are you down for?
-What are you weak for?
-What is there to be weak about?
-You are so weak and always so down.
-What is the point in living?
-Just die!’ … The reason why God does not act this way is because of His essence, the essence of the holiness of God.
+When man is weak, when man is feeling dispirited, God certainly does not speak harshly, saying: ‘Do not feel dispirited.
+What is there to be dispirited about?
+Why are you weak?
+What reason is there to be weak?
+You are always so weak, and you are always so negative!
+What is the use of you being alive?
+Just die and have done with it!’ … The reason why God does not act in this way is because of His essence, the essence of the holiness of God.
 His love for man, His treasuring and cherishing of man cannot be expressed clearly in just one or two sentences.
 It is not something that is brought about by man’s boasting but is something that God brings forth in actual practice; it is the revelation of God’s essence” (“God Himself, the Unique IV”).
 As I contemplated God’s words, I thought of how God is the Creator and is supreme, and yet He has personally incarnated to express His words and perform His work to save man.
 What’s more, God has never once during His work spoken condescendingly to man, much less lectured man.
 Instead, He just quietly expresses the truth, supplies us according to our needs and shortcomings, and works to save us with the greatest patience and love.
 God’s essence is so beautiful and good, so loveable, and it is worth us emulating!
 But when I reflected on my own actions and behavior, I saw that when I’d tried to support Sister Zhang several times only to see that her state remained just as negative as it was before, I had lost my patience, I had belittled her, looked down on her, and had decided that she was not a pursuer of the truth.
 Only then did I realize that my own nature was so arrogant, and that I was not loving or patient toward others at all.
 Not only had I failed to help my sister to leave her pain behind, but I had also made her feel constrained, and by doing this I had truly failed to live up to God’s commission.
 I then no longer wished to rely on my arrogant disposition in my approach to my sister but wished only to fellowship with her with an open heart.

 I came to realize from this experience that, when we are helping our brothers and sisters, we must approach them according to their actual stature, caliber and state, search for the relevant principles of the truth, and use our own actual experiences to help and support them.
 We should also approach them as their equal and take their difficulties into consideration more, be more loving and patient with them, chat with them as a friend or a family member and talk heart-to-heart with them, for only by doing this can good results be achieved.
 There is one point we must take note of, however: If after we have fellowshiped with a brother or a sister many times and their negative state is still no better, or else they are unable to accept what we say to them for the moment, we must stop fellowshiping with them in order to prevent them from developing an aversion toward us.
 At this time, we should offer up our prayers for them and ask God to move their heart, and then afterward find a suitable opportunity to fellowship with them again.
 Through helping our brothers and sisters in such a practical way, they will come to feel our sincerity and will become willing to open their hearts to us and tell us their innermost thoughts.
 Once they have understood God’s will from within His words and have found the path of practice, they then become willing to proactively move forward once again.